johnatasr/BBCLI/README.md

 3. Clone the repository to your local machine.

+4. Configure the file config.yaml with your `CLIENT_ID` and `CLIENT_SECRET` from Bitbucket OAuth Consumer

-4. Navigate to the project directory and install the project dependencies with Poetry:
+5. Navigate to the project directory and install the project dependencies with Poetry:

 ```bash
 poetry install
 ```

-5. Set alias for the python execution in linux with:  `alias bbcli="python main.py"`
+6. Set alias for the python execution in linux with:  `alias bbcli="python main.py"`

 ## Commands